seven5/seven5.github.io/tutorial.md

 of the tutorial we will write it like this `somefile.go`.
 We also will indicate environment variables the same way (`PAGER`).

-Meta-information and commentary about the tutorial itself is written like
+Meta-information, asides, and commentary about the tutorial itself is written like
 this:

 > We would love to have somebody test out this tutorial on windows